 How does the All Party Parliamentary Group on Fair Business Banking Work?

-The APPG on Fair Business Banking is a key driver for change and a forum for consultation that incorporates all stakeholders who share the objective of levelling the playing field between businesses and lenders.
-To achieve this objective, it is essential we listen to all voices and give equal weight to all representations made to us.
+The APPG on Fair Business Banking is a key driver for change and a forum for consultation that incorporates all stakeholders who share the objective of creating a thriving and resilient relationship between businesses and lenders.
+To this objective, it is essential we listen to all voices and give equal weight to all representations made to us.

 We engage equally with all stakeholders who have an interest in the strength and resilience of SMEs and the financial sector more generally.
 This includes financial organisations and campaign groups alike and this sometimes means we have to engage positively with organisations that are at odds with each other.